dandanpan/VibrationSensingDocumentation/README.md

 ## Software
 The code for vibration based pedestrian identification and human-structure interaction localization.
+### Matlab Functions
+Including the modulized functions we used for footstep-induced vibration signal detection and analysis
+### FootprintID
+The code for our iterative learning using physical constraints for footstep-induced vibration based identification

 ## Other library used:
 SVM Light: http://svmlight.joachims.org/